jenterkin/vim-autosource/readme.md

 Features are being tracked in the [issues page](https://github.com/jenterkin/vim-autosource/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).
 If you would like to request a feature feel free to create an issue with the `enhancement` tag.

 ## Supported Operating Systems
 AutoSource currently only supports MacOS and Linux.
+Windows is not actively tested.
 If you would like to add Windows support, PRs are welcome.